mvoelk/neat/README.md

-# NEAT implementation in python
+# NEAT implementation in Python

 This repository contains an implementation of [NeuroEvolution of Augmenting Topologies](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf) (NEAT) as it was described by Ken Stanley in 2002.